MaximusAshraf/slide_show_pro/README.md

 ### EffectsBuilder

-with `EffectsBuilder` you can customize entering and exiting effects.
+With `EffectsBuilder`, you can customize both entering and exiting effects for your slides.

 ```dart
 SlideShowProPage(